A Safe, Child-Friendly Approach

 Child abuse investigations can be very overwhelming, and many children and families have difficulties dealing with new emotions and anxieties.
 CAN assists families in many ways, including crisis intervention, consultation and referrals to appropriate therapeutic services and community support programs.

-CAN employs mental health specialists who have extensive knowledge in child development, the dynamics of abuse, crisis intervention, family systems and community resources.
-The mental health specialists’ primary focus is to provide immediate support and information to children and their caregivers, so they can establish long-term relationships with appropriate community support programs and therapeutic services.
+CAN employs a variety of mental health professionals who have extensive knowledge in child development, the dynamics of abuse, crisis intervention, family systems and community resources.
+Their primary focus is to provide immediate support and information to children and their caregivers, so they can establish long-term relationships with appropriate community support programs and therapeutic services.

-CAN’s mental health specialists also bring a unique perspective to the multidisciplinary team.
+CAN’s mental health professionals also bring a unique perspective to the multidisciplinary team.
 This perspective is one in which the best interest of the child is the only focus.
-While all team agencies have the best interest of children as a guiding principle, their primary focus is determined by his/her mandated role in the investigation and prosecution of child abuse.
-Therefore the mental health specialists are particularly important as an objective resource for issues concerning specific cases and as an advocate for child-focused approach in developing team guidelines and Center protocols.
+While all team agencies have the best interest of children as a guiding principle, their primary focus is determined by his/her mandated role in the investigation.
+Therefore, our mental health professionals are particularly important as an objective resource for issues concerning specific cases and as an advocate for child-focused approach in developing team guidelines and protocols.

 Case Review and Case Management